Japan to buy disputed East China Sea islands: media

 Last week, a man ripped a Japanese flag from a car carrying Japan’s ambassador in Beijing in the latest flare-up of the territorial row.

-The Tokyo metropolitan government sent a team of officials to waters near the islets at the weekend to conduct a survey.
+The Japanese government’s plan to purchase the islets comes after Tokyo’s nationalist governor, Shintaro Ishihara, proposed a similar plan earlier this year.
+The Tokyo metropolitan government sent a team of officials to waters near the islets at the weekend to conduct a survey. ($1 = 78.3900 Japanese yen)